MIT-TESSE/tesse-gym-bridge/README.md

 Please refer to their installation guide.

-2. Clone and build the repo
+2. Clone and build this repo

 ```sh
 # setup catkin workspace